sjackson0109/PowerTraderAI/README.md

 ## Donate

 PowerTrader AI is COMPLETELY free and open source!
-If you want to support the project:
+If you want to support the project, you can donate or become a member:

 - Cash App: **$garagesteve**
 - PayPal: **@garagesteve**
-- Patreon: **patreon.com/MakingMadeEasy**
+- Facebook (Subscribe to my Facebook page for only $1/month): **https://www.facebook.com/stephen.bryant.hughes**

 ---